Association Statutes in accordance with the Austrian Associations Act of 2002

 - to establish and maintain a service and information office for persons and organisations interested in safeguarding good scientific practice;

-- to act as a contact point for persons or institutions which suspect violations of the rules of good scientific practice and for persons or institutions accused of such violations;
+- to act as a “clearing house” for persons or institutions which suspect violations of the rules of good scientific practice and for persons or institutions accused of such violations.

 The objectives of the Association are to be fulfilled by the following activities in particular:

-- Advising in all matters related to the rules of good scientific practice and research integrity;
+- Advising in all matters related to the rules of good scientific practice and scientific integrity;

-- Coordinating and organising evaluation procedures in matters related to the rules of good scientific practice and research integrity;
+- Coordinating and organising evaluation procedures in matters related to the rules of good scientific practice and scientific integrity;

 - Developing procedures for the purpose of safeguarding good scientific practice with due attention to international developments;